letsencrypt/website/content/en/docs/profiles.md

 ### Key Encipherment Key Usage

 TLS Certificates have a ["Key Usage" extension](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3), which determines what sorts of cryptographic operations the key contained in the certificate is allowed to perform.
 All Let's Encrypt certificates contain the Digital Signature KU, which is necessary to perform TLS handshakes.
 The Key Encipherment KU was historically required by old versions of TLS to perform certain kinds of handshakes with RSA keys.
 However, those operations are now known to be insecure, and have been deprecated and removed from browsers for several years now.
 Including the Key Encipherment key usage is now [NOT RECOMMENDED by the Baseline Requirements](https://github.com/cabforum/servercert/blob/main/docs/BR.md#712711-subscriber-certificate-key-usage).

-### TLS Client Authentication Extended Key Usage

-In addition to the above, TLS Certificates also have an ["Extended Key Usage" extension](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.12), which provides an extra layer of granularity to the Key Usage extension described above.
-The two most common extended key usages are TLS Server Auth (which allows the certificate to be presented by a server during a TLS handshake) and TLS Client Auth (which allows the certificate to be presented by a _client_ during a TLS handshake).
-Support for [TLS Client Authentication is being phased out](/2025/05/14/ending-tls-client-authentication/) in 2026.

 ### Subject Key Identifier Extension